+You may also get your attorney’s fees and legal costs covered in a successful discrimination-based lawsuit.
 It’s important to discuss your state’s laws with an attorney in order to understand what you could get.

 Lenzo points to an important complication in wrongful termination lawsuits for people who work remotely.

-“In the day and age of telecommuting and virtual workplaces, say I’m sitting at home in New Jersey and work from home 100% of the time, but my supervisor is in Pennsylvania, and the company headquarters is in Illinois.
+“In the day and age of telecommuting and virtual workplaces, say I’m sitting at home in New Jersey and work from home 100 percent of the time, but my supervisor is in Pennsylvania, and the company headquarters is in Illinois.
 If I get fired, which state’s laws are going to apply?”

 If you work remotely and have experienced wrongful termination, this complication makes speaking with an attorney even more worthwhile.